Formaleuros, Formalbitcoins, and Virtual Monies: Agent role dependent views of money

 \subsubsection{A provisional and formalist theory of money for SAR}

 We will assume that in his household P has a partner willing to perform basic financial processing where P acts merely as a consultant.
-P's handling of money and nearmonies is very limited and requirements on a theory of money that come about from money handling are minimal for that reason.
-Having thus simplified P's existence, concerning the usage of money here is an informal and provisional theory of money for P:
+P's handling of money and near--monies is very limited and requirements on a theory of money that come about from money handling are minimal for that reason.
+Having thus simplified P's usage of money here is an informal and provisional theory of money for P:

-\begin{enumerate} \item All money is electronic, it exists on chip cards and credit (debit) cards and it resides in ATM's and so on.
+\begin{enumerate} \item All money is informational, digital, and electronic, it exists on chip cards and credit (debit) cards and it resides in ATM's and so on.
 If coins or banknotes are needed these are received or extracted from ATM's, or collected from previous uses just to be used for further transactions.
 The arithmetic of coins and banknotes is hardly important as for most transactions the form of payment is rather standard.
 You don't pay coffee with 100 E and so on.
 Cash management in a restaurant is more concerned with adequate delivery of a tip than with calculation let alone with finding optimal combinations of coins and banknotes.
 Here P may seek to optimize the likelihood that change can be returned, or that a next payment can also be made, or the weight of his wallet after transaction, or even of deliberately getting rid of forged coins or of false banknotes.
-Cash management is shops is often made redundant by using cards.
-Moving electronic money from one card to another is standard (in The Netherlands one may profitably use the following path: from debit card to cash card, and from cash card to public transportation card, and back in some cases).
+Cash management in shops is often made redundant by using specialized information technology, nowadays consisting of apps that work on a general purpose smartphone or tablet.